chaoyuefei/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, I'm Chaoyue Fei, a passionate Master's student specializing in Robotics and Computation.
-My focus lies in the fascinating field of Surgical and Medical Robots.
-Currently pursuing my Master's degree in Robotics, I am acquiring comprehensive knowledge and skills in areas such as artificial intelligence, control systems, and automation.
-I am enthusiastic about the promising future of robot applications in the field of human healthcare.
-Keep learning & keep moving.
+I am Chaoyue Fei, a Master's student specializing in Robotics and Computation.
+My focus is on Surgical and Medical Robots.
+Currently pursuing my Master's degree in Robotics, I am gaining comprehensive knowledge and skills in artificial intelligence, control systems, and automation.
+I am enthusiastic about the promising future of robot applications in human healthcare.
+Keep learning & keep moving forward🤞.

 {style="text-align: justify;"}